ComputerKWasTaken/BetterEcosystemProjectManagement/ultrascripts/planning/current-roadmap.md

   internal documentation corpus is the source for that primer, never a payload.
-- Assemble adventure context from data already in memory: `Ultrascripts.ws` cards and actions, the normalized story card cache, and one new adventure query for `memory`, `authorsNote`, `instructions`, and `state.storySummary`.
+- Assemble adventure context from data already in memory: `Ultrascripts.ws` cards and actions, the normalized story card cache, and one new adventure query for `memory`, `authorsNote`, legacy `instructions`, and `state.instructions` plus `state.storySummary`.
 - Account for every context segment against an explicit budget.
 - With no tool loop available, pre-select story cards by relevance with per-card truncation, and always report how many cards were omitted so Navigator can say what it cannot see.
-- Render assistant output as plain text with paragraph splitting.
-The extension has no markdown renderer, and adding one is deferred.
-Never assign model output via `innerHTML`.
+- Render assistant output with Navigator's bounded DOM-only Markdown renderer.
+  It supports headings, emphasis, lists and nested lists, blockquotes, safe links, inline and fenced code, rules, and tables.
+Model output is never assigned via `innerHTML`, and scoped layout resets prevent AI Dungeon's global element styles from flattening lists or code blocks.
 - Read-only.
 Navigator explains, diagnoses, brainstorms, and drafts text the player applies themselves.

+Implemented foundation:

+- Right-gutter overlay drawer with draggable persisted width, full-screen narrow fallback, launcher, transcript, composer, stop control, and per-adventure persisted sessions.
+- Versioned platform primer plus an explicitly budgeted snapshot covering identity, all Plot Components, relevance-ranked Story Cards, recent actions, omission counts, and truncation metadata.
+- Plot reads prefer the UI-backed `Adventure.state.instructions` value and fall back to legacy flat `Adventure.instructions`, normalizing the returned JSON or string shape into text.
+- Context refreshes before each user turn, and partial-source failures remain visible in snapshot metadata and the drawer subtitle.

 Exit gate: Navigator holds a grounded multi-turn conversation about a real adventure, respects its context budget, is honest about omitted context, and